Consumer

 CARS AND VEHICLES

 There are steps you can take to help you avoid buying a car that’s been badly damaged, stolen or illegally altered.
-They’ll also simply help you get a car that doesn’t break down.

 Source: Citizens Advice

-If there’s something wrong with your used car (eg it’s breaking down, the brakes have gone or it’s been clocked), you may have a legal right to a repair, the cost of a repair, or some or all of your money back.
+If there’s something wrong with your used car (eg it’s breaking down, the brakes have failed or it’s been clocked), you may have a legal right to a repair, the cost of a repair, or some or all of your money back.

 Click here to find out more about your rights if something goes wrong.